Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 When You May Need Temporary Login Accounts for WordPress

 Beginners often hire developers to perform small tweaks on their WordPress websites.
-These developers may ask for admin access to your site in order to edit or check something.
+These developers may ask for admin access to your site to edit or check something.

 If you trust the developer, then you can create an administrator account for them and later delete it when they have done their job.
 Similarly, you can add new users and authors in WordPress and later block the user without deleting their account.

 However, sometimes you may forget that you added someone with privileges to make changes to your website.
-This leaves your website open to possible security threats and data safety issues.
+This leaves your WordPress site open to possible security threats and data safety issues.

 An alternative is to create a temporary account that is automatically disabled after a given time and doesn’t need a password.